tr3ck3r/linklight/exercises/ansible_tower/7-launch/README.md

 From the above output, I can see that "job": 6 so that's what I should look for in Tower under Jobs.

 ## End Result
-We've explored the Tower API callback facility in order to run a job template.
+We've explored the Tower API *Job Launch* facility in order to run a job template.

 ---